6 Young Teens Steal Guns In Series Of Altadena Home Break-Ins, Deputies Say

 The six suspects, ages 12 to 14, were captured after deputies responded to several burglary calls in the area of Mountain View Street and Casitas Avenue Sunday.

-With the help of a sheriff’s aircraft, Deputies were able to catch five of the suspect immediately.
+With the help of a sheriff’s aircraft, deputies were able to catch five of the suspects immediately.
 The sixth was arrested later that same evening.

 Investigators recovered a stolen handgun, assault rifle, a BB gun and ammunition, LASD reports.
 Two more stolen guns are still outstanding.